dwarvesf/playbook/engineering/backend/restful.md

 ## Convention

-- We use Swagger for REST API documentation.
+- We prefer Swagger for REST API documentation.
 - Use Nouns in URI: REST API should be designed for resources.
 For example, instead of `/createUser` use `/users`.
 - We prefer to use plurals, but there is no hard rule that one can't use the singular for the resource name.
 - Let the HTTP verb define action.
 Don't misuse safe methods.
 Use HTTP methods according to the action which needs to be performed.